AhmedNasserabdelkareem/RMI_Graph/README.md

 Command>> java RMIClient

 #Notes
-results directory > has 3 directories for each algorithms each algorithm has 3 files for responses time graphs directory > I implement graph generator to generate 15 file one foreach graph of size #
+-results directory > has 3 directories for each algorithms each algorithm has 3 files for responses time.

+-graphs directory > I implement graph generator to generate 15 file one foreach graph of size #